danthegoodman1/SQLGateway/README.md

 If a transaction times out then it will also automatically roll back and release the pool connection.

-if a pod crashes while it has a transaction, then the transaction will be immediately released, but may remain present within Redis.
+If a pod crashes while it has a transaction, then the transaction will be immediately released, but may remain present within Redis.
 A special error is returned for this indicating this may be the case.

 If Redis crashes while a transaction is still held on a pod, then other pods will not be able to route transaction queries to this pod.